 Financial Aid Benefits for Veterans

 Veterans of the U.S. military are uniquely eligible for generous benefits from Uncle Sam.
 If you served on active duty after the Sept.
 11 terror attacks and were honorably discharged, you may qualify for the Post-9/11 GI Bill®.
-This benefit provides up to $21,085 for annual tuition, plus money for housing and books.
-If your tour ended before 9/11, you might qualify for the Montgomery GI Bill, which gives veterans as much as $50,000 for tuition over several years.
+This benefit provides up to $24,476.79 for annual tuition, plus money for housing and books.
+If your tour ended before 9/11, you might qualify for the Montgomery GI Bill, which can give veterans as much as $50,000 or more for tuition over several years.
 These are just two of the many grants and education assistance programs available to veterans.

 Get Creative: Crowdfund Your Education

 Numerous donation-based crowdfunding websites are available.
 A theater student at Sarah Lawrence College brought in $8,000 on Indiegogo.com.
 An engineering student at Cornell University raked in $14,000 on GoFundMe.com. watch out, though: Crowdfunding sites take cuts of up to 9 percent, and payment processing can add another 3 percent.
-Additionally, some popular crowdfunding sites, such as Kickstarter, prohibit student-funding campaigns.
+Additionally, some popular crowdfunding sites prohibit student-funding campaigns.

 This site says it has helped fundraisers bring in more than $1 billion.
-GoFundMe collects a 5 percent fee, and users also pay a 2.9 percent payment processing fee.
+GoFundMe collects a 2.9 percent payment processing fee plus $0.30 per donation (though they did get rid of their 5% platform fee for U.S. users!).

 This site charges a 5 percent fee and tells users to expect payment processing fees of 3 percent.